ls1intum/Artemis/docs/admin/extension-services.rst

 Setup of Extension Services
 ===========================

-Additionally, this section describes the required setup for various extension services like 'Athena', 'Hermes', 'Iris', and 'Apollon' that can be used to activate additional functionality in your Artemis instance.
+This section describes the required setup for various extension services like 'Athena', 'Hermes', 'Iris', and 'Apollon' that can be used to activate additional functionality in your Artemis instance.

 .. toctree::